 – Fish and seafood

 – Grass-fed, raw, organic dairy (full fat)

 Antioxidants, organic acids and enzymes are also recommended to help your body create an alkaline environment.
-When organic acids are absorbed, it helps to weaken cancer cells by counteracting the acidity with cellular oxygenation.
-Foods in a ketogenic diet that would have this effect are apple cider vinegar, lemons, low-sugar fermented drinks, limes and dried herbs.
+When you absorb organic acids, it helps to weaken cancer cells by counteracting the acidity with cellular oxygenation.
+This effect occurs from foods in a ketogenic diet such as apple cider vinegar, lemons, low-sugar fermented drinks, limes and dried herbs.

 Protein-high diets also pose a risk to feeding cancer cells.
 On a ketogenic diet for cancer, it is recommended that moderate protein diet accompany to weaken the cancer cells.
 Studies show that you can starve cancer cells by introducing ketogenic diet for cancer that consists of 75% healthy fats, 20% protein and no more than 5% carbohydrates.

-While on ketogenic diet for cancer treatment, it’s recommended to accompany it with probiotics, high-quality multivitamins and omega-3s.
+While on ketogenic diet for cancer treatment, accompany it with probiotics, high-quality multivitamins and omega-3s.
 The supplementation of omega-3 has been found to stimulate ant-cancer effects of the ketogenic diet.